jarry3369/react-monorepo-boilerplate/README.md

 - `pnpm preview` — Launches the app in production env
 - `pnpm test` — Run unit tests with Vitest, Supertest
 - `pnpm build` — Run build for all projects in repository.
+- `pnpm workspace <WORKSPACE-NAME> [-rm]` - Create additional workspaces with configurations. [-rm] flag will remove target workspace from the repository.

 ## How to Deploy